Heritage & History

 Book and Manuscript Collections

-Dublin City Library and Archive Special Collections at Pearse Street holds a valuable collection of early printed books and illustrations for children.
+Dublin City Library and Archive Special Collections holds a valuable collection of early printed books and illustrations for children.
 Major Irish authors in Irish and English are particularly well represented, as well as translations of their works into other languages.
 Chapbooks and 18th- to 20th-century schoolbooks also form part of the holdings.

 This collection was donated to the city by the Irish bibliographer E. R. McClintock Dix.
 It contains some 700 books and pamphlets, mainly 17th and 18th century Dublin and Irish imprints, along with a number of fine bindings.

 John T. Gilbert's valuable library of mainly 17th and 18th century books and manuscripts relating to Dublin and Ireland was purchased by Dublin Corporation after his death in 1898.
-It forms the nucleus of the special collections of Dublin City Public Libraries.
+It forms the nucleus of the special collections of Dublin City Libraries.

 From the 1920s it has been a policy of the library to buy a copy of any book published in Irish.
 The earliest Irish volume in the collection dates from 1616.